trungvose/jira-clone-angular/README.md

 > Noted: All of your interaction with data will not be save to the persistent database.
 Currently, the application will serve a fixed structure of data everytime you open the app, or on a full browser refresh.
 Phase 2 will bring you a proper API where you can login and save your work.

+During working with this application, I have the opportunity to revisit some of the interesting topic:

+- TailwindCSS configuration - that's awesome
+- Scrollable layout with Flexbox
+- Deploy Angular application to Netlify

 ### Phase 2

+> July 1 - 15, 2020

 [] GraphQL API and store data on the actual database [] Authentication
 [] Websocket realtime update
 [] Interactive report

-## What's missing?
+## What's currently missing?

-There are features missing from this showcase product which should exist in a real product:
+There are features missing from the live demo which should exist in a real product and should be finished on Phase 2:

 ### Proper backend API

-I am currently using a `json` file for storing data.
+I am currently using a `json` file for storing data on the backend.
 I am planning to write a graphQL API soon in order to learn more about that.

 ### Proper authentication system 🔐